 Neediness isn’t just smothering someone.
 Arguing for argument’s sake – when you’re simply trying to reassert your confidence by creating an argument for no reason – is also a form of neediness.

 If your relationship turns you into a needlessly argumentative person, this will permanently damage the way you form connections in future.

-When arguments are constantly flaring up, either you’re both too different or one of you is simply trying to win arguments.
+When arguments are always flaring up, either you’re both too different or one of you is trying to win them for the sake of it.
 Notice it and change it.

 It can take a lot of honesty to face up to these issues, but if you tone them down you will find yourself far happier in a relationship.